 Not only does your air conditioner keep you comfortable, it’s also a health necessity during the dog days of summer.
-Unfortunately, when the cool air suddenly isn’t blowing or your AC won’t start up at all, you’re don’t have time to shop around for several days.
+For that reason, when the cool air suddenly isn’t blowing or your AC won’t start up at all, you’re not in a position to shop around for several days.

-When your AC dies in the extreme temperatures of the summer, you don’t always have time to shop around for different quotes or research how much you may have to pay.
-Not being sure how much you can expect to pay when the AC service technician arrives can be intimidating, so we’re here to show you several price ranges on some standard services so you won’t be shocked when Wesley Wood Service Experts shows up to get you up and running again.
+When your air conditioning dies in the heat of the summer, you don’t always have time to shop around for different quotes or research how much you may have to pay.
+Not knowing how much you can expect to pay when the air conditioning service technician shows up can be intimidating, so we’re here to show you several price ranges on some basic services so you won’t be shocked when Wesley Wood Service Experts arrives to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500